workframers/catchpocket/README.md

 lein run generate datomic:dev://localhost:4334/my-db-name
 ```

-### Testing
+### Testing it out

 See the [stillsuit-sample](https://github.com/workframers/stillsuit-sample)
-project for some instructions on quickly setting up graphiql for a datomic database.
+project for some instructions on quickly setting up `graphiql` for a datomic
+database.

 ## How does it work?